Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

 where $a(\lambda)$ is in the unit of $1/10^{-20}~\rm{erg}~\rm{cm}^{-2}~\angstrom^{-1}$.
-Next, we set the bulge and disk mock cubes to have an exposure time of 1729.39~s and 6221.84~s, respectively, and use the equation~\ref{eqn:a_eft} and \ref{eqn:a_lambda} to estimate the flux error $e_{f, M}$ of each spaxel.
+Next, we set the bulge and disk mock cubes to have an exposure time of 1729.39~s and 6221.84~s, respectively, and use the equation~\ref{eqn:a_eft} and \ref{eqn:a_lambda} to estimate the observational flux error $e_{f, O}$ of each spaxel.
 Then we use this error to add Gaussian noise to all the spaxels.
+Here the disc exposure time is chosen to satisfy the upper bound of $e_{f, O} \geq e_{f, S}$.
+The bulge exposure time is then determined by assuming the same bulge-to-disk exposure time ratio in MUSE observations of NGC~5746 by M21, and we confirm that $e_{f, O} \geq e_{f, S}$ also applies.
+These two values are slightly smaller than those used by M21.
 Finally, the two mock cubes are stitched together.

-\subsection{Extracting Galaxy Properties}
+\subsection{Extracting galaxy properties}